pavlejviki/asteroid-robots/README.md

 ## Introduction

 HI!
 Thanks for applying to join Black Cow Technology.
 As part of the process we'd like you to complete this short take-home task.
 It shouldn't take very long, certainly not more than a few hours.

 Please treat this task as though it were a real project and do everything just as you normally would (think source control).

 Additionally, please try to apply the principles of [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) using [pytest](https://docs.pytest.org/en/latest/).

 ## Show Me The Robots!

 The European Space Agency (ESA) is planning to send some robots to an asteroid.

-The surface of the asteroid is represented as a rectangular two dimensional grid.
+The asteroid is curiously rectangular.

 A robot's position on an asteroid is represented by a pair of co-ordinates and its current bearing.
 An example position might be (1, 3, South) which means that the robot is one mile East and three miles North of the asteroid's origin and is facing South.

-The co-ordinate of the position one place North of the asteroid's origin (0, 0) is (1, 0).
+The co-ordinate of the position one place North of the asteroid's origin (0, 0) is (0, 1).

 In order to control a robot, the ESA sends a series JSON messages, each one on a new line.